OWASP/owasp-mastg/Document/0x06e-Testing-Cryptography.md

 - V3.1: "The app does not rely on symmetric cryptography with hardcoded keys as a sole method of encryption."
 - V3.3: "The app uses cryptographic primitives that are appropriate for the particular use case, configured with parameters that adhere to industry best practices."
 - V3.4: "The app does not use cryptographic protocols or algorithms that are widely considered depreciated for security purposes."
+- V3.5: "The app doesn't re-use the same cryptographic key for multiple purposes."
 - V3.6: "All random values are generated using a sufficiently secure random number generator."

 #### CWE